Statistical inference for highly correlated stationary point processes and noisy bivariate Neyman-Scott processes: Proofs

 For the other case $h_{12}(\tau_1) + h_{22}(\tau_2) > 1$, by (\ref{al_log_derivatives_nbnsp_ineq_nonsingular1}) and up to the first inequality in (\ref{al_log_derivatives_nbnsp_ineq_nonsingular2}), we have

 hence we obtain the result.
 For $-1<u<0$, we have similar estimates. \end{proof} \halflineskip

 Next, we will deal with the condition [MI] under [NS].
 The $\alpha$-mixing coefficient of the Neyman-Scott process is evaluated by the tail probabilities of the dispersal kernels.
-This lemma is proven by similar way as the proof of Lemma 1 in Prokešová and Jensen \cite{Palm2013}.
-The proof is available on Appendix. \begin{lemma} For all $c_1\geq 0$ and $m\geq 2r+2$,
+This lemma is proven by similar way as the proof of Lemma 1 in Prokešová \& Jensen~\cite{Palm2013}. \begin{lemma} For all $c_1\geq 0$ and $m\geq 2r+2$,

 Especially, together with the condition (\ref{eq_ns_cond_2}) in [NS](iii), we have